PhantomCybernetics/phntm_bridge_docs/ui-api-docs/MultiTopicSource.rst

                 }
             );

-            this.sources.loadAssignedTopicsFromPanelVars();  // call when all sources are added
+            this.sources.init();  // call when all sources are added

             this.onSourcesChange(this.sources.getSources());